-Flexibly-connected frame design has been accepted by the AISC Allowable Stress (ASD) Specifications since many years under the labels Type 2 and Type 3 Construction.3 The former is an approximate method predating computer days.
+Flexibly-connected frame design has been accepted by the AISC Allowable Stress (ASD) Specifications, Sec.
+1.2, since many years under the label "Type 2" and "Type 3" Construction(3).
+The former is an approximate method predating computer days.
 Based more on art than science, it has been widely used to design serviceable buildings, however, of unknown stiffness or strength.
-Type 3 suggests, but does not explicitly require, a rational analysis which considers the effects of actual connection behavior.
-No specific guidelines are provided as to how this might be implemented, and we hope that our presentation might be useful toward this end.
+"Type 3" suggests, but does not explicitly require, a rational analysis which considers the effects of actual connection behavior.
+No specific guidelines are provided how this might be implemented, and we hope that our presentation might be useful toward this end.

-In the 1986 LRFD Manual4 Type PR, or partially restrained, again authorizes flexibly-connected frame design, but without further instructions.
+In the 1986 LRFD Manual(4), "Type PR", or "partially restrained", again authorizes flexibly-connected frame design, but without further instructions.
 Following either steel design procedures, it is clear that codes present no obstacle to a more realistic approach to steel frame design.
 Indeed, LRFD encourages the use of precise procedures, such as second-order inelastic analysis.